jasmineakbari/budget-app/README.md

 3. Once installed, you can simply navigate to the folder where the application was saved by using the `cd` command to change between folders.

-4. Run `npm i` to install the dependencies for the project then `ng serve` for a dev server.
+4. Run `npm i` to install the dependencies for the application then, `ng serve` for a development server.
 Navigate to `http://localhost:4200/` once the command line prompts that the application was compiled successfully.

 ## Screenshot